AUA Summit - What is Epispadias?

 What is the best time for surgical treatment?

-Until recently, epispadias reconstruction was delayed until the child was 1 year old.
-But some surgeons push for much earlier repair to achieve better bladder development.
+Until recently, epispadias reconstruction was delayed until the child was one year old.
+But some surgeons complete an earlier repair in hopes to achieve better bladder development.
+Talk to your child’s doctor to find the best treatment plan for your child.

 Explore Further